spencerharris63/FlexNav/README.md

 var de = linkText.filter(streetName => streetName.includes('de'));
 ```

-## Floats vs Flexbox
+## Exercise

 <img src="other/tabs-image.jpg">

-In this portion of the exercise we will focus on list styling but instead of using `display: inline` or `display: inline-block` to create horizontal navigation we will use floats.
+In this exercise we will focus on list styling but instead of using `display: inline` or `display: inline-block` to create horizontal navigation we will use floats and flexbox.

 ### VS Code